Geometry of transcendental singularities of complex analytic functions and vector fields: Holomorphic families and sporadic examples

 The asymptotic values of $\Psi_X$ are $0$, $\infty$.
 Clearly, $0$ and $\infty$ are isolated asymptotic values, so the transcendental singularities are logarithmic.

-By considering the phase portrait\footnote{ Note that since $\Psi_X(z)=\e^{w} \circ \sin(z)$, the phase portrait of $X$ is the pullback via $\e^{w}$ of the phase portrait of $\sec(z)\del{}{z}$, see Example \ref{no-finite-asymptotic-values}. } of $X$, it is clear that there are an infinite number of logarithmic singularities $U_{k\pm}$.
-Let $k\in\ZZ$, we have neighborhoods
+By examining the phase portrait\footnote{ Note that, since $\Psi_X(z)=\e^{\sin(z)}$ the phase portrait of $\Re{X}$ is the pullback via $\e^{w}$ of the phase portrait of $\Re{\sec(z)\del{}{z}}$, see Example \ref{no-finite-asymptotic-values}. } of $\Re{X}$, it is clear that there are an infinite number of logarithmic singularities.